Financial Aid Frequently Asked Questions

 How do I apply?

 Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
 You may be required to submit other documents before aid is received.
-The Office of Financial Aid will send you a letter or email in the event we need more information from you prior to awarding your financial aid.
+The Office of Financial Aid will send you an email in the event we need more information from you prior to awarding your financial aid.

 How is eligibility determined?

-Eligibility for financial aid is determined by the US Department of Education (The Department).
+Eligibility for financial aid is determined by the US Department of Education.
 Once your FAFSA is complete, the Department will send your FAFSA application to ACC in approximately 1-2 weeks.
 If required, the Office of Financial Aid will collect any additional information from you.
-Once all information is collected and processed the Financial Aid Office will determine the type and amount of aid you are eligible to receive.
+Once all information is collected and processed the Financial Aid Office will notify you of the type and amount of aid you are eligible to receive.

 How do I remain eligible for financial aid?

-To receive financial aid, you must be "in good standing" (undergraduates must earn a cumulative GPA of 2.0 or higher to be in good standing), you must complete at least 67% of the credits.
+To receive financial aid, you must be "in good standing" (undergraduates must earn a cumulative GPA of 2.0 or higher to be in good standing), you must complete at least 67% of the credits you attempt, and you must successfully complete at least one course every semester you are enrolled.
 Additionally, you must complete your program of study within 150% of the total credit hours required for the program.
 For example, if your degree/certificate program requires 60 credits, you are allowed to attempt up to 90 hours to earn your degree or certificate.
 Completed hours are those hours you have enrolled in and received acceptable grades.
 Attempted hours are those hours you have enrolled in and received a grade of F or have withdrawn.

-Aid will be suspended if you fail to complete the required credits with the minimum GPA or exceed the maximum number of semesters or credit hours.
+Aid will be suspended if you fail to complete the required credits with the minimum GPA, fall or withdraw from all courses in any semester, or exceed the maximum number of semesters or credit hours.
 Any student whose aid has been suspended may appeal that decision.
-A written appeal that states the reasons for the failure to maintain satisfactory progress standards and the steps taken to meet those standards in the future is required.
-Appeals should be directed to the appeal committee, which will determine if the satisfactory progress requirements will be waived.
+The appeal form details the steps needed to complete an appeal.
 The satisfactory academic progress requirements are subject to change due to changes in federal or state law and institutional policy.
-A complete description of the satisfactory progress requirements is available at the Financial Aid Office.
+A complete description of the satisfactory progress requirements is available at the Financial Aid website.

 How do I receive payment?